remix-run/remix-website/data/posts/remix-vs-next.md

 Since you have to make your back end fast in either case, invest your time there instead of abstractions for the architectural divergence caused by SSG.

+SSG and the Jamstack were great work-a-rounds for slow backend services.
+The latest generation is fast and only getting faster.
+Even the Shopify API backing these apps can send a response to a query in 200ms from pretty much anywhere in the world, I tested it from every continent except Antarctica! <small>(Going to need [@chancethedev][https://twitter.com/chancethedev] to try it out for me when he's there this month.)</small>

+It would honestly be totally acceptable to skip all caching strategies this article discussed and hit the shopify API in each request on the server.
+Instead of a 1.2s load it would be 1.4.
+Instead of 0.8s it would be 1.
+Bupkus.
+If you've got a slow backend API, invest your time making that fast, not caching work-a-rounds.

-Data loading is only half of the story.
+Data loading is only half of the story, too.
 In Remix, your data abstractions can also encapsulate data mutation concerns since Remix has both loading and mutation APIs.
 All the code stays on the server, leading to better application code and smaller bundles in the browser.

 With Next.js you have to ship your own data mutation code to the browser to interact with the API routes and propagate updates to the rest of the UI.
 As we saw in this article, even top teams mess this up around errors, interruptions, and race conditions.
 Not only does this cause a degraded user experience, we think this architectural divergence makes application abstractions harder work with, too (but you get to decide that for yourself in the next section).